j-a-n/lovelace-wallpanel/docs/media-sources.md

 image_url: iframe+https://projects.sntosh.in/clock/
 ```

+!!! info
-Note: Not all websites can be used in an iframe.
+    Not all websites can be used in an iframe.
     A website can set an X-Frame-Options HTTP header to prevent it from being used in an iframe.